fulfillment-and-distribution-powered-by-r+l-global-logistics-warehousing

 As a business grows, so does inventory complexity.
 While there may have been a time when a handy spreadsheet and a weekly hand count were all you needed, things have changed.

-• Process incoming orders
+• Incoming orders

-• Provide order fulfillment notifications
+• Order fulfillment notifications

-• Automatically update inventory levels
+• Automatically updating inventory levels

-• Track orders through Omnichannel services
+• Order tracking through omnichannel services

-• Create invoices
+• Generating invoices

 Not only will an OMS allow you to get a transparent view of your operation, but it will also give you access to valuable data.
-The ability to generate reports to track most ordered items, average fulfillment speed, and more means you gain insight into trends in real time.
+The ability to generate reports to track ordered items, fulfillment speed, and more means you gain insight into trends in real time.

-2. Enhance Customer Communication Tools
+3. Enhance Customer Communication Tools

 Useful information and services to provide for customers could include: